guilhem13/KnowLedgeGraph2/Readme.md

 # Extract text from pdf

-It's a simple REST API which parse pdf file in order to extract text from it
+It's a simple REST API which parses pdf files in order to extract text from it.
+The text file are stocked in a database

 ***

 ### Features included

- - Feature 1 : Upload pdf and save its data into a database Endpoint : /documents
+ * - Feature 1 : Upload pdf and save its data into a database
+      * Endpoint : /documents
- - Feature 2 : Get the metadata from this uploading Endpoint : /documents/{id}
+ * - Feature 2 : Get the metadata of an uploading by its id
+      * Endpoint : /documents/{id}
- - Feature 3 : Request the text of files uploaded by id Endpoint : /text/{id}.txt
+ * - Feature 3 : Request the text of files uploaded by id
+      * Endpoint : /text/{id}.txt

 ***
 ## Installation